OS/2: 2001–2006: Discontinuation and end-of-life

 Although a small and dedicated community remains faithful to OS/2, OS/2 failed to catch on in the mass market and is little used outside certain niches where IBM traditionally had a stronghold.
-For example, many bank installations, especially automated teller machines, run OS/2 with a customized user interface; French SNCF national railways used OS/2 1.x in thousands of ticket selling machines.
+For example, many bank installations, especially automated teller machines, run OS/2 with a customized user interface.
 Telecom companies such as Nortel used OS/2 in some voicemail systems.
 Also, OS/2 was used for the host PC used to control the Satellite Operations Support System equipment installed at NPR member stations from 1994 to 2007, and used to receive the network's programming via satellite.

 Although IBM began indicating shortly after the release of Warp 4 that OS/2 would eventually be withdrawn, the company did not end support until December 31, 2006, with sales of OS/2 stopping on December 23, 2005.
 The latest IBM OS/2 Warp version is 4.52, which was released for both desktop and server systems in December 2001.

 IBM is still delivering defect support for a fee.
 IBM urges customers to migrate their often highly complex applications to e-business technologies such as Java in a platform-neutral manner.
 Once application migration is completed, IBM recommends migration to a different operating system, suggesting Linux as an alternative.